Simon H. Rifkind: Federal judicial service

-In 1945 and 1946, Rifkind served as a temporary special advisor to President Dwight Eisenhower, advising him on Jewish affairs in the European theater of World War II.
+In 1945 and 1946, Rifkind served as a temporary special advisor to General Dwight Eisenhower, advising him on Jewish affairs in the European theater of World War II.
 In 1946, he spoke before the Anglo-American Commission of Inquiry on Palestine, in favor of the resettlement of Jewish refugees in Mandatory Palestine.
 In 1947, he began to serve as the vice president the Jewish Theological Seminary's board of directors.
 He also served as chairman of the United Jewish Appeal's "committee of five" and as a chairman for the American Jewish Committee.

 Post judicial service

 After his resignation from the federal bench, Rifkind returned to private practice in New York City from 1950, with the law firm of Paul, Weiss, Rifkind, Wharton & Garrison, where he continued to serve as a senior partner until his death.
 He died on November 14, 1995, at Lenox Hill Hospital in Manhattan, New York City.
 He resided on the Upper East Side of Manhattan at the time of his death.